KristofferHaakonsen/pr-question-template-test/.github/pull_request_template.md

 <!--Begin questions-->
 ## Questions:
 Please answer the questions by inserting a numerical value (0-999) after the ":" symbol, the "\#" means number of.
-If the answer to a question is “no” or "zero", answer with 0.
+If the answer to a question is “no” or "zero", answer with 0 or dont write an answer.
 You can also check the "None of the above"-option if the answer to all the questions are "no" or "zero".

 **I have created/added/modified/opened/granted:**